 |Noise||Audible Clicks and Spinning Sounds are Possible||No Sound as No Moving Parts are Present|

 |OS Boot-Time||Over 30 Seconds|

 |Power Draw||6 to 7 Watts||2 to 3 Watts|

 |Special Note||Don’t Move HDDs in Working State||SSDs Can Be Operated in Working State|

-I hope this table will help you to understand what is better option for you and you’ll make right buying decision.
+I hope this table will help you to understand what is a better option for you and you’ll make the right buying decision.